NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 c.
 Digital self-contained mainstream CO2 serial kit sets.

-The MULTI socket does not mean flexibility because you can only do one of the above parameter at any one time.
+The MULTI-parameter socket does not mean flexibility and is a burden because you can only do one of the above parameter at any one time.
 Common sense tells us three dedicated sockets is far superior; why suffer pain of two missing sockets to gain use of one flexible socket?

 Life Scope-i does not have enough connector sockets